GRE vs. GMAT

 - While international students who are non-Native English speakers are inherently at a disadvantage when taking either of these exams which emphasize verbal skills, the GMAT aims to also measure a student's verbal, mathematical, and analytical skills that a candidate has developed through education and work, and not necessarily specific knowledge of business, job skills, or other subjective qualities like motivation, interpersonal skills, and creativity, so even if your first language is not English, you may still perform well on this exam.

 - The GMAT focuses less on abstract thinking skills and more on analytic.
-Rather than asking you to create an argument drawing from your wide-base of knowledge, as in the GRE, the GMAT provides you with the argument and asks you to provide the analysis.
+Rather than asking you to create an argument drawing from your broad base of knowledge, as in the GRE, the GMAT provides you with the argument and prompts you to provide the analysis.

 Specific Test Differences to Note: